tejas-2232/Algorithmic_javascript/README.md

 * If the condition is true, we increment the counter.
 * After looping through, counter is returned which gives the counte of vowels found in given string.

 <hr>
 <hr>

 <b>3.
 Finding the Most Recurring Characterg</b>

 <p> In this challenge, we will be dealing with strings, arrays and objects.
 We will learn to manipulate these data types using various methods that'd bring us to a working solution in the end.</p>

-__The challenge:__ Given a string of text, find and return the most recurring character. e.g
+__The Challenge:__ Given a string of text, find and return the most recurring character. e.g

 ```js
 maxRecurringChar('aabacada') // will return 'a'